prevwong/reka.js/docs/guides/realtime.md

 ### State Representation

-It's also important to note that the way `State` is represented in the CRDT is different. `State` is represented as a flatten data structure in its Yjs CRDT form:
+It's also important to note that the way `State` is represented in the CRDT is different. `State` itself is a nested tree while it is represented as a flat tree in its Yjs CRDT form:

 ```tsx
 // State representation in Composite